This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Please note that the dye will not lather, so you may need another box depending on your hair length and thickness.

 I always find it easiest to start with the very back and bottom of your head.
-That way you can just layer the dyed strands on top of each other.

 If you decide to use a box dye, they usually come with everything you need.